a1eaiactaest/peg-solitiare/README.md

 * Count all the moves.
 * Detect if there's no moves left.

-Those are the basic tasks, further will implement backtracking algorithm to find shortest peg solitiare solution.
+Those are the basic tasks, further will implement backtracking algorithm to find the shortest peg solitiare solution.